-- The Western Lane Healthcare Network opened centers offering behavioral and other health referral resources on the Mapleton and Siuslaw school campuses.
+- The Western Lane Healthcare Network opened centers offering behavioral and other health referral resources on the Mapleton and Siuslaw school campuses in 2019.

-- DevNW (formerly NEDCO) has begun construction of a Community Land Trust neighborhood off of Airport Road in Florence that will add to affordable housing choices for new home owners.
+- DevNW (formerly NEDCO) completed construction of Keener Place, a Community Land Trust neighborhood off of Airport Road in Florence that added 12 new “cottage cluster” style homes in 2021.

 - Multiple volunteer groups are now collaborating to help address homelessness with plans for transitional housing, housing for students, and a program to involve the community in the construction of Accessible Dwelling Units to create additional affordable housing in the region.